cdapio/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 Some plugins |---| such as the *JavaScript*, *Python Evaluator*, and *Validator* transforms |---| are designed to be customized by end-users with their own code from within Hydrator Studio.
-With those, you can create your own data validators either by using the functions supplied in the CoreValidator plugin or by implementing and supplying your own custom validation function.
+For instance, you can create your own data validators either by using the functions supplied in the CoreValidator plugin or by implementing and supplying your own custom validation function.